-Measures to prevent environmental damage from radiation contamination
+Measures to prevent environmental damage from radiation contamination:

-• These measures need to prevent or minimize used nuclear fuel escaping from the cask into the environment, including acts of terrorism and sabotage
+• These measures need to prevent or minimize used nuclear fuel escaping from the cask into the environment, including acts of terrorism and sabotage.

-Measures to prevent environmental damage from non-radiological impacts
+Measures to prevent environmental damage from non-radiological impacts:

-- Greenhouse gas emissions from the vehicles used - Impacts that improvements to infrastructure (e.g. widening roads, building segment of dedicated rail lines, reinforcing bridges) may have on the local environment, especially around fragile habitats
+- Greenhouse gas emissions from the vehicles used; - Impacts that improvements to infrastructure (e.g., widening roads, building segment of dedicated rail lines, reinforcing bridges) may have on the local environment, especially around fragile habitats; and - Impacts of conventional accidents on the environment (e.g., diesel spills).

-Resources and response mechanisms to mitigate and repair damage should an incident occur
+Resources and response mechanisms to mitigate and repair damage should an incident occur:

-- Emergency response plans are in place - · Local first responders are trained and equipped for accident scenarios
+- Emergency response plans are in place; and - Local first responders are trained and equipped for accident scenarios.

-Use of green technologies
+Use of green technologies:

-• Incorporating green technology as it becomes available
+• Incorporating green technology as it becomes available.